 Gender Affirmative Therapy: Traditional Needs with James

 James Moore is nonbinary and has been going to therapy for about a month.
 They need help processing the social and professional challenges they face on a regular basis as a gender nonconforming person of color.
-Listen to James’ concerns and help them explore the pressures they feel about negotiating their gender identity in different social interactions.
+Learners will conduct a therapy session focusing on the navigation of social and romantic issues, while also highlighting the way gender identity and expression is negotiated in those contexts (e.g., other people policing their gender).
+During the session, learners will practice identifying James’ concerns, therapy goals, and help them explore the pressures they feel about negotiating their gender identity in different social interactions.

 Social Work & Students